A "firefighting" management situation can be stressful and inefficient.

 In this article, we'll look at reactive management in more detail, and we'll see why it happens.
 We'll then outline how you can move to a more proactive management style.

-Reactive management refers to a situation in which you don’t – or can't – plan ahead for problems or opportunities.
+Reactive management refers to a situation in which you can't – or don't – plan ahead for problems or opportunities.
 Instead, you react to them as they happen.

 As a result, you're always a step behind.
 You don't have time to look ahead to pre-empt problems, so they seem to happen "out of the blue."